Occupation Report ยท Public Sector & Social Care

 Your personalised plan

-Care Workers score 20/100 on average — but your score depends on seniority, location, and skills.
+Care Workers score 20/100 on average — but your score turns on how much of your week is Daily care notes & documentation (48% exposed), and on seniority and sector.

 Not a Care Worker?
 Check your own score.